lambda-music/lambda-music/docs/arguments.md

 When `logger-stream` is specified, the system retrieves  a stream object from the stack and create a logger-stream, and then push it to the stack.

+This accepts the following named-arguments:

+- --out=FILENAME
+  Specifies the filename to output the content of stdout.
+- --in=FILENAME
+  Specifies the filename to output the content of stdin.
+- --err=FILENAME
+  Specifies the filename to output the content of stderr.

 ## `reference` ##